-- 4.1 Grants Committee members were involved in bringing the new programme to life from developing the prospectus through contributing to workshops through to scoring of applications and engagement with a programme panel. - 4.2 There will be opportunities for Grants Committee members to find out more about and further develop the programme in year one (2022-2023): - 4.2.1 opening out new member inductions (after May) to all Grants Committee members - 4.2.2 inviting new partners to present to Grants Committee (July) - 4.2.3 scoping the 2022-2026 programme evaluation

-- 4.2.4 arranging visits for members throughout year - 4.2.5 using the evaluation findings from 2017-2022 programme to discuss and agree any programme management changes - 4.2.6 reviewing new programme reporting arrangements - 4.2.7 scoping/agreeing changes year two/three - 4.2.8 agreeing champions/leads for specific aspects of work. - 4.3 Grants Committee members are invited to discuss the above ideas and makes suggestions for the activity of the Committee in the coming year.
+- 4.1 Grants Committee members were involved in bringing the new programme to life from developing the prospectus, contributing to workshops through to scoring of applications and engagement with a programme panel. - 4.2 There will be opportunities for Grants Committee members to find out more about and further develop the programme in year one (2022-2023).
+For example: - 4.2.1 induction sessions for new members - 4.2.2 partners presenting to Grants Committee - 4.2.3 scoping and commissioning of the 2022-2026 programme evaluation - 4.2.4 arranging visits for members throughout year and informing members of opportunities to visit funded projects - 4.2.5 continuing to use the evaluation findings from 2017-2022 programme to discuss and agree any programme management changes - 4.2.6 reviewing new programme reporting arrangements - 4.2.7 scoping and agreeing changes during the life of the programme - 4.2.8 agreeing champions for specific aspects of work. - 4.3 Grants Committee members are invited to discuss the above and suggest any further aspects of involvement with the programme over the coming year.